8. Processing multidimensional data#

 ## [0.1, 0.2, 0.8, 0.8]])

-Let us stress that the result is always a matrix.
+Let’s stress that the result is always in the form of a matrix.

 Indexing by a scalar selects a given row or column, reducing the dimensionality of the output object: